MathObsessed/kafka-dev-setup/README.md

 #### Working with offsets (note: assignments can only be reset if the group is inactive)

+A consumer cannot control what the next message from a producer is going to be.
+Also, you cannot set an offset simply for a group, you must provide a `group` + `topic` + `partition` combination.

+- Describe offsets for group `g1`
+    ```bash
+    docker exec -t kafka_kafka_1 kafka-consumer-groups --bootstrap-server kafka:9092 --group g1 --describe
+    ```
 - Reset offset of topic `t1` partition `0` to earliest for group `g1` (you can set offset for many partitions with `t1:0,1,2`)
     ```bash
     docker exec -t kafka_kafka_1 kafka-consumer-groups --bootstrap-server kafka:9092 --reset-offsets --topic t1:0 --to-earliest --group g1 --execute